ba-st/Buoy/docs/reference/BindingsAndOptionals.md

 fileOptional return: [:file | file asUrl ]
 ```

-This will produce a new optional that will have an URL based on the file, or an
+This will produce a new optional that will have a URL based on the file, or an
 unused one in case the file is missing.

 We can easily combine two optionals: